jdevinney/bale_old/src/other_serial/C/README.md

 LD_LIBRARY_PATH and LDFLAGS variables.

 ## Testing
+For bale 3.0 we have started using pytest for the unit testing.
-We are working on a new test script that uses pytest as a harness.
-To run this test, go to the apps directory and run
+One can run the test specified in ``tests/test_all.py`` file /the apps directory and run
     pytest -s -P=<path/to/bale/binaries> -M <mask>

 ## Documentation